Jungle Cruise: Attraction summary

-Drums and chanting are heard as the boats enter through the Congo to spot another boat being taken over by chimpanzeess as they raid the boat of its supplies and accessories.
+Drums and chanting are heard as the boats enter through the Congo and end up in a place called "Head-Hunter Country".
+Guests can spot another boat being taken over by chimpanzees as they raid the boat of its supplies and accessories.
 The boats then pass by more chimpanzees who have raided the box of butterflies.

 The boats now pass behind Schweitzer Falls (referred to as "the Backside of Water", which they call "the Eighth Wonder of the World") to enter the Amazon River.
 Skeletal animal remains and warning signs featuring pictures of dagger-toothed fish forewarn the next show scene, where the boats encounter a swarm of leaping piranha.
 The guests then pass a couple of water buffalo and a boa constrictor.
 The boats then finally pass by a former lost and found stand which has been transformed by Trader Sam to become Trader Sam's Gift Shop.

 Boats

-There are 12 vehicles, with a maximum of 8 in operation at any given time.
+There are 12 vehicles, with a maximum of 9 in operation at any given time (8 with guests and 1 training vehicle).
 The boats in 1955 were painted as clean, idealized replicas, but have since been given a more realistic theming reflecting the grunge and wear of actual watercraft due to the addition of Indiana Jones Adventure and its ruggedness.